Is Matter Around Us Pure

 (b) A drop of ink placed on the surface of water contained in a glass spreads throughout the water.

-Ans: When a drop of ink is placed on the surface of water, it spread over the water and finally mixed with water because of the motion of particles, hence this process is diffusion.
+Ans: When a drop of ink is placed on the surface of water, it spreads out and eventually mixes with the water.
+This occurs due to the motion of particles, which is known as diffusion.

 (c) A potassium permanganate crystal is in a beaker and water is poured into the beaker with stirring.